 Takedown bows are known for their stability.
-These types of bows are made with three separate pieces which tend to be a bit heavier as compared to one-piece recurve bows.
+These types of bows have three separate pieces, which tend to be a bit heavier as compared to one-piece recurve bows.
 The added weight can be an advantage when shooting crosswind.
 Takedown bows provide accurate and stable shots.

 How to Choose Your First Takedown Recurve Bow

 Pick a Low Draw Weight

 The draw weight plays an important role in the overall performance of the bow.
-There are many charts that show how to choose the right draw weight according to your weight.
+Many charts show how to choose the right draw weight according to your weight.
 On the other hand, it is ideal that you pick a bow with a low draw weight that can make a difference when it comes to user experience.

 Invest In a Beginners Package